-Synthesis data augmentation has been widely explored to enhance model performance and robustness.
-A prominent line of research focuses on generating synthetic data using LLMs.
+\textbf{Synthetic Data Augmentation} has been widely explored to enhance LLM performance and robustness.
 For instance, SPIN~\citep{chenself} aimed to align synthetic data with human-annotated distributions.
-Other studies, such as \citet{rogulsky2024effects}, investigated the reliability of synthetic data and address challenges like hallucination.
-In addition, \citet{zhu2024synthesize, yu2024large, li2024culturepark, shaib-etal-2024-detection} sought to reduce distribution gaps and expand the diversity of data.
-Beyond these, \citet{maheshwari2024efficacy} systematically examined the effectiveness of LLM-generated synthetic data for different NLP tasks, identifying potential biases and the limitations of using synthetic data for complex tasks. \citet{Munoz-Ortiz2024} explored how synthetic texts, particularly in news generation, can complement human-authored data in model training.
+Other studies, such as \citep{rogulsky2024effects}, investigated the reliability of synthetic data and address challenges like hallucination.
+In addition, \citet{zhu2024synthesize, yu2024large, li2024culturepark, shaib-etal-2024-detection} reduced distribution gaps and expanded the diversity of data.
+Beyond these, \citet{maheshwari2024efficacy} systematically examined the effectiveness of LLM synthetic data on different NLP tasks, identifying potential biases and limitations of using synthetic data for complex tasks. \citet{Munoz-Ortiz2024} explored how synthetic texts, particularly in news generation, can complement human-authored data in model training.
 Furthermore, \citet{longpre-etal-2024-pretrainers} highlighted the impact of dataset curation choices, demonstrating the trade-offs between generalization and toxicity filtering.
-While these approaches significantly contribute to improving the quality and diversity of synthetic data, they often overlook the potential biases inherent in such data and their downstream implications.
-Complementary to prior studies, our work bridges this gap by examining biases and their impact.
+While these work significantly contribute to improving the quality and diversity of synthetic data, they often overlook the potential biases inherent in such data and their downstream implications.
+Complementary to them, our work bridges this gap by examining bias inheritance.